ionos-enterprise/ionos-enterprise-sdk-go/README.md

 	profitbricks.SetDepth("5")

 Depth controls the amount of data returned from the rest server ( range 1-5 ).
-Higher the number more information is returned from the server.
+The larger the number the more information is returned from the server.
 This is especially useful if you are looking for the information in the nested objects.

 **Caution**: You will want to ensure you follow security best practices when using credentials within your code or stored in a file.